LinaShadrach/portfolio-react/README.md

 # Portfolio

 The professional portfolio for Lina Shadrach.
+[Click to view!](https://linashadrach.herokuapp.com/)

 ## Description

 This project is the professional portfolio for Lina Shadrach.
 Users can read a bit about Lina's experience as a web developer, about the projects she's built, and about the tools she likes to use.

 This application was built with React.
+It is currently [deployed](https://linashadrach.herokuapp.com/) using Heroku.
 It is the authors first React app.

 ## Setup Requirements